For when you’re ready; ready to get well; ready to stop spinning in circles; ready for change that lasts.

 To let my authentic personality shine, rather than the survival personalities of the past.

-Before venturing out in to private practice, I spent several years working in a charitable (12-step) drug and alcohol rehab in South London and with the substance misuse teams in two London prisons, working with a mix of LGBTQ+ and non-LGBTQ+ clients.
+Prior to being in private practice, I spent several years working in a charitable (12-step) drug and alcohol rehab in South London and with the substance misuse teams in two London prisons.
 My experience includes 1:1 work, group therapy and providing workshops on an array of topics pertinent to mental health and recovery.

-Beyond becoming a therapist, I made a living over the last 2 decades as an artist (working with different media) and dealing in vintage toys and was fortunate to spend 13 years living in San Francisco, an experience that changed my life in so many ways.
+Beyond becoming a therapist, I made a living over the last 2 decades as an artist (working with different media) and dealing in vintage dolls.
+I was fortunate to spend 13 years living in San Francisco, an experience that changed my life in so many ways.
 As well as landing me with an accent many people can’t quite place.

 Where I Work